gr4vy/gr4vy-go/api/docs/PaymentOption.md

 `func (o *PaymentOption) HasLabel() bool`

 HasLabel returns a boolean if a field has been set.

+### GetCanStorePaymentMethod

+`func (o *PaymentOption) GetCanStorePaymentMethod() bool`

+GetCanStorePaymentMethod returns the CanStorePaymentMethod field if non-nil, zero value otherwise.

+### GetCanStorePaymentMethodOk

+`func (o *PaymentOption) GetCanStorePaymentMethodOk() (*bool, bool)`

+GetCanStorePaymentMethodOk returns a tuple with the CanStorePaymentMethod field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCanStorePaymentMethod

+`func (o *PaymentOption) SetCanStorePaymentMethod(v bool)`

+SetCanStorePaymentMethod sets CanStorePaymentMethod field to given value.

+### HasCanStorePaymentMethod

+`func (o *PaymentOption) HasCanStorePaymentMethod() bool`

+HasCanStorePaymentMethod returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)